Linpopp/TPR_Hint_Generator/README.md

 3 - The script will look in the variable that contains the names of the barren dungeons (created previously in step 4 and 5 of "Barren") for the names of the corresponding checks for those dungeons.
 4 - It will include them in the variable from step 2
-5 - Creation of a list that stores all the checks excluded in the ruleset 6 - Selects 3 checks randomly from the item placement list in the spoiler log, excluding the barren dungeon checks and those excluded in the ruleset.
+5 - Creation of a list that stores all the checks excluded in the ruleset 6 - Creation of a list that stores all barren checks
+7 - Exclude from these lists the checks sometimes
+8 - Selects 3 checks randomly from the item placement list in the spoiler log, excluding the barren dungeon checks, the barren ones, and those excluded in the ruleset.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------